galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 To identify categories significantly enriched/unenriched below some p-value cutoff, it is necessary to use the adjusted *p*-value.

 A plot of the top 10 over-represented GO terms (by adjusted *p*-value) can be output from the goseq tool to help visualise results.
+Click on the `Top over-represented GO terms plot` in the history.
+There should be 2 PDFs, one for each contrast, that look similar to below.

 ![Basal Plot](../../images/limma-voom/basal_top_GO.png "Basal pregnant vs lactating top 10 GO terms")